 \[ \begin{align} \newtilde{L} = \frac{2\pi U}{\beta} \end{align} \]

-$B$ and $C$ compensate each other, the wave is stationary.
+$B$ and $C$ compensate one another and the wave is stationary.
 Even longer waves propagate retrogradely.
-Both terms $B$ and $C$ disappear at the axes of the pressure structures, so they only contribute to their displacement, but not to their deepening.
-The term $D$ is responsible for this.
-The dot product $\mathbf{v}_h\cdot\nabla\frac{\partial\Phi}{\partial p}$ is the horizontal temperature advection, as can be seen from the basic hydrostatic equation in the form Eq.
-(13.124) results.
-Therefore $D$ is also referred to as negative differential temperature advection.
-It applies
+Both terms $B$ and $C$ vanish at the axes of the pressure systems, so that they contribute solely to their displacement, but not to their deepening.
+The term $D$ is responsible for the latter.
+The scalar product $\mathbf{v}_h\cdot\nabla\frac{\partial\Phi}{\partial p}$ is the horizontal temperature advection, as follows from the hydrostatic fundamental equation in the form Eq.
+(13.124).
+For this reason $D$ is also referred to as the negative differential temperature advection.
+One has